SDTC-CPMed/DigiTwin_framework/README.md

 README
 ================

-Note that the scripts are developed based on project specific questions.
-To adapt them towards your own data and questions, some modifications may be needed, in which case we recommend RStudio.

 # scRNA-seq analysis for construction of multicellular network models (MNM) and prioritization of upstream regulatory (UR) genes

 # Instructions for running the codes